-With Thanksgiving being tomorrow (how!!!)
+It’s Christmas EVE!
+This post is from the archives but is one of my favorites.
 I wanted to share my favorite thing when I entertain (or have a party to go to!)… make ahead appetizers.
 As you probably know from previous entertaining posts, I am ALL ABOUT doing as much prep ahead of time so that I can enjoy my time with family & friends.
-Making appetizers ahead of time is a game changer.
+Making appetizers ahead of time is a game-changer.
 These are my tried and tested most popular appetizer recipes.
 Some of them can even be made a few weeks in advance, just stick ’em in the freezer so that you’re prepared.

 You can either prep ’em ahead of time for when you’re hosting your holiday party… or, bring them with you to a friend’s gathering!
-(I’m making this spinach & artichoke dip (my go-to!) for Thanksgiving at my aunt’s house in Connecticut tomorrow!
+I make this spinach & artichoke dip almost every year – it’s so easy and is 100% foolproof.
+You can’t mess it up.

 The Best Make Ahead Holiday Appetizers